 - For $500 they will travel to your house, anywhere in the US, outfit it with their device, and even make you dinner!

 I made a similar, although much less capable, device which ended up costing about $50 per controlled outlet.
-If I were to make thousands of them I could reduce the cost to perhaps $20 dollars, the same amount that this KickStarter project is advertising.
-Of course this wouldn’t include any labor costs or profit.
+If I were to make thousands of them I could reduce the cost to perhaps $20 dollars, the same cost that this KickStarter project is advertising.
+Of course this wouldn’t include any labor costs, profit, or Kickstarter’s cut.
 In order to add all of the features that my project doesn’t have to bring it on par with this KickStarter project the price would probably triple.

 Based on the material presented at kickstarter.com on this project, it is my opinion that this guy is going to pocket the money and run.
 There is no way that he can deliver what he has promised to the, as of today, 184 backers that all together have pledged $12,537 to him.
 I may be wrong, they may be geniuses and able to pull it off.